Loading NuWatt Energy...

 Heavy tree shading from Lake Quinsigamond canopy

-Typical installation 1-3 days.
-Town electrical and building inspection.
+Typical installation 1-3 days, followed by town electrical and building inspection.

 15% of system cost, capped at $1,000.
 Available to all MA residents.